nowisesys/uup-build-system/README.md

 ./vendor/bin/pbsmake example/file/implicit.make target=T3
 ```

-It's possible to mix rules that uses implicit/explicit target classes.
-Classes don't have to be defined in the
+It's possible to mix rules with implicit/explicit target classes.
+Classes don't have to be defined in the namespace
-namespace declared in the make file, use fully qualified class name if present in some other namespace.
+declared in the make file, use fully qualified class name if present in some other namespace.

+Implicit target will get the list of dependencies passed as constructor arguments.
+For example, the T5 class will be
+constructed with ("T2", "T3") as constructor arguments.

 ### EVALUATION: